-- sleeps 6/7 in three double bedrooms and an extra small room has a ‘make up’ bed, which can take a child.
+- Three double bedrooms and an extra small room has a ‘make up’ bed, which can take a child.